southworks/mongodb-atlas-landing-zone-accelerator/templates/multi-region/envs/dev/01-base-infra/readme.md

   * Private DNS Zones (created in primary region, linked to all regions)
 * **Azure Key Vault** (primary region): Secure storage for MongoDB Atlas client secret with:
   * Network ACL restrictions (configurable via `open_access` variable)
-  * Private endpoint for secure access
+  * Private endpoint for secure access (deployed into the shared Private Endpoint subnet)
   * Access policy for Function App managed identity
 * **Observability Resources** (primary region): Provisions infrastructure for centralized monitoring, including:
   * Storage Account
   * Service Plan
   * Function App (with system-assigned managed identity)
   * Private DNS Zones
-  * Private Endpoints
+  * Private Endpoints (all deployed into the shared Private Endpoint subnet)
   * After resource creation, you must deploy the metrics collection function code to the Function App.
 This function will securely connect to the MongoDB Atlas API using credentials stored in Key Vault, collect metrics, and send them to Application Insights for monitoring and analysis.
   * On the **first run** (resource creation), set `TF_VAR_open_access = true` in your `.tfvars` file to allow public access so the Azure Function code can be deployed successfully.
   * After resources have been created and code has been deployed, rerun with `TF_VAR_open_access = false` (recommended for all successive runs, including production) to restrict access to the Function App subnet only.